 For most women the benefits will outweigh the possible risks.
 Thing to watch out for include:

 You may need a different size diaphragm or cap after you have had a baby.
 It is also recommended to wait at least six weeks after having a baby before using a diaphragm or cap.
-You can find out about other methods of contraception here.
+Find out about other methods of contraception.

 You can use a diaphragm or cap after a miscarriage or abortion, however you may need a different size so will need to check with a doctor or nurse.